-- PEO1: Apply the knowledge of mathematics, science and engineering fundamentals to identify and solve computer science and engineering problems. - PEO2: Use various software tools and technologies to solve problems related to academia, industry and society. - PEO3: Work with ethical and moral values in the multi-disciplinary teams and can communicate effectively among team members with continuous learning. - PEO4: Pursue higher studies and develop their career in software industry.
+- PEO1: Apply the knowledge of mathematics, science and engineering fundamentals to identify and solve IT and engineering problems. - PEO2: Use various software tools and technologies to solve problems related to Academia, industry and society. - PEO3: Work with ethical and moral values in the multi-disciplinary teams and can Communicate effectively among team members with continuous learning. - PEO4: Pursue higher studies and develop their career in software industry.

-PROGRAM SPECIFIC OUTCOMES (PSOs)
+PROGRAM SPECIFIC OBJECTIVES (PSOs)